 The seminary is both an academic community and a community of faith.
 A seminary, says a discerning observer, "partakes of the nature of a university, of a church, and of a school of vocational training.
 It is like a university in that it is engaged in the pursuit of knowledge; its interests are intellectual, its discipline academic, its work teaching, and to some extent, research.
 It resembles a church, for its members belong to the people of God; they love him, they serve him, and it is by his will that they are in school at all.
-It is like a school of vocational training, for we know what the students are going to be-they are going to be ministers."
+It is like a school of vocational training, for we know what the students are going to be--they are going to be ministers."

 The seminary does not exist to destroy or damage faith, but to lead our young ministers and thus our people into a larger, deeper understanding of it and commitment to it.
-We deal with subjects, problems, questions which require not only academic consideration, but which also involve the personal destinies of all men and women, witness to us, and through their testimony there are woven into the very fabric of our lives the great verities of our faith.
+We deal with subjects, problems, questions which require not only academic consideration, but which also involve the personal destinies of all men and women, very fabric of our lives the great verities of our faith.